syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Display table summary for column

 The summary information can be displayed in a column by setting the `GridTableSummaryRow.showSummaryInRow` property to `false`.
-You can define summary columns to the `GridTableSummaryRow` by adding `GridSummaryColumn` to the `GridTableSummaryRow.summaryColumns` collection.
-The `GridSummaryColumn` contains the following required properties,
+You can define summary columns to the `GridTableSummaryRow` by adding the `GridSummaryColumn` to the `GridTableSummaryRow.summaryColumns` collection.
+The `GridSummaryColumn` contains the following required properties:

 * **`name`**: Defines the corresponding column name for the summary calculation.
 This should be the same value as the `GridColumn.columnName` property.
 * **`columnName`**: Defines the corresponding column name for the summary calculation.